2024-2025 Edition

 Prereq: None

-The course will be conducted in Italian, and games will be created in Italian.
+The course will be conducted in Italian, and games will be played in Italian.
 Both intermediate/advanced learners of Italian (second-year level or above) and native speakers are welcome.
 If you are unsure about whether your language background is sufficient for the course, please contact the instructor.

 Offering: Crosslisting